binfalse/docker-mysql-backup/README.md

 ## How does that work?

 You'll find [an article with detailed information on the Docker MySQL-Backup tool in my blog.](https://binfalse.de/2017/02/06/docker-mysql-backup/)
+I strongly recommend to read that article before deploying the tool.

 ## Licence